begemkulova/rsschool-devops-course-tasks/1task/README.md

 # Terraform Project

 This repository contains a Terraform project for managing AWS resources using GitHub Actions for CI/CD.
-The setup includes workflows for initializing, planning, applying, and optionally destroying Terraform resources.
+The setup includes workflows for initializing, planning, applying, and optionally destroying Terraform resources..

 ## GitHub Secrets